Mariellapanag/MEMD_Analysis_iEEG/README.md

 the python script file running within the _**results**_ folder.

 ## <a name="choice-of-run"></a> Run for one patient or all at once
-In most of the python files used by the user, there is the choice of generating the results for 1 or more patients or for all patients using parallel programming.
+In most of the python files there is the choice of generating the results for 1 or more patients using parallel programming.
-The exact lines of code appear in each python file the user can run are the following:
+This option is available through the following code chunk that appears at the end of the python file/files:

 ```python
 def parallel_process ():